syncfusion-content/blazor-docs/blazor/document-editor/how-to/enable-ruler-in-document-editor.md

 ---
 layout: post
 title: How to enable Ruler in Blazor DocumentEditor Component | Syncfusion
-description: Learn how to enable ruler in Syncfusion Blazor DocumentEditor component and much more.
+description: Learn how to show or hide ruler component in Syncfusion Blazor Document Editor component and much more.
 platform: Blazor
 control: DocumentEditor
 documentation: ug
 ---

-# Enable ruler
+# Enable ruler in Document Editor

 ## How to enable ruler in Document Editor Container component